Frequently Asked Questions

 We operate on a rolling admissions basis.
-This means we review and accept applications when the complete application file is received.
-Therefore, applicants are encouraged to submit their applications well in advance of the deadline.
-You will receive a decision via mail within three to four weeks after the completed of your application.
+This means we review and accept applications once the complete application is received.
+Applicants are therefore encouraged to submit their applications in advance of the deadline.
+You will receive a decision via mail within three to four weeks after your complete application has been received.

 Do I have to send in all application materials at once?

-No. You can send in different pieces of your application as they are completed.
-We will hold any materials that arrive under your name, but will only begin tracking your application and corresponding with you when we receive your application.
+No. You can send in different components of your application as they are completed.
+We will hold any materials that arrive under your name, but will only begin tracking your application and corresponding with you once we receive your full and complete application.

 What are my chances of being accepted into the program?

 We utilize a holistic approach in our thorough review of each and every application.
 This means that we do not disqualify any applicant based on any one part of their application.

 Will professional references be accepted?

 References should come from individuals who are familiar with your professional and academic abilities.
 Recent college graduates should have at least one academic recommendation, while applicants who have been out of college more than three years may use either academic or professional recommendations.
 Letters can be sent in lieu of the forms provided in the application booklet.